Rockfish Valley Morning by Konrad Michels of Tonal Photo

 Folder creation is located in Browse Mode (Hasselblad's term for image review/playback), not in the shooting or storage menus.
 To access it:

-- Enter Browse Mode (press the Browse button or tap the image preview)
+1. Enter Browse Mode (press the Browse button or tap the image preview)

 By default, Browse Mode shows the CFexpress card (if inserted).
-To browse the internal SSD instead, you need a fourth scroll wheel rotation or AE-L press to reach the Storage Location view, then select SSD.
+To browse the internal SSD instead, you need a third scroll wheel rotation or AE-L press to reach the Storage Location view, then select SSD.

 A UX note: There's no clear on-screen indication of which storage location you're currently browsing.
 The camera assumes you'll know it defaults to CFexpress over SSD - mirroring the storage priority hierarchy - but this isn't intuitive.
 If you're looking for images and can't find them, you may simply be browsing the wrong storage location without realizing it.